kubeflow/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 ### Maintain your manifests in source control

-After creating or customizing your deployment manifests, save your manifests to a local or remote source control respository.
+After creating or customizing your deployment manifests, save your manifests to a local or remote source control repository.
 For example, save the following `kustomization.yaml`:

 ```